gustavohdev/gustavohdev/README.md

 # Hi, I'm Gustavo Avide! 👋

-I’m a passionate Software Engineer inclined towards building products from the ground up, focusing on creating maintainable and scalable solutions.
+A passionate Software Engineer inclined towards building products from the ground up, focusing on creating maintainable and scalable solutions.
 I thrive on handling data—whether it's structuring it for backend services or presenting it to the frontend.
 There's also a _growing love_ into creating and showcasing an architecture.